Python batch loop

 The same shape, with native Promise concurrency.
 Tune the concurrency cap to your contract's rate limit — the SDK will backpressure rather than dropping requests.

-const client = new CertiSigmaClient({
+const client = new CertiSigmaClient({ apiKey: process.env.CERTISIGMA_API_KEY });

-const att = await client.attestHash(hashHex);
+const result = await client.attestHash(hashHex); // Full example loads with JavaScript.

 For one-off batches up to a few hundred hashes, the Census CLI is the fastest path.
 It uses the same public endpoints as ExistBefore (no API key, public IP-based rate limits) and reads hashes from stdin or a file.